Jim Inhofe

-Inhofe chaired the U.S. Senate Committee on Environment and Public Works (EPW) from 2003 to 2007 and again from 2015 to 2017.
-Inhofe served as acting chairman of the Armed Services Committee between December 2017 and September 6, 2018 while John McCain fought cancer.
-After McCain's death, he became chairman and served until February 3, 2021.
-From February 3, 2021 to January 3, 2023, he served as Ranking Member of the Senate Armed Services Committee.
-During his Senate career he was known for his rejection of climate science, his support of constitutional amendments to ban same-sex marriage, and the Inhofe Amendment to make English the national language of the United States.
+During his Senate career, Inhofe was known for his rejection of climate science; on one prominent occasion, he displayed a snowball in winter on the U.S. Senate floor as evidence that Earth was not warming.
+He was also known for his support of constitutional amendments to ban same-sex marriage, and the 2006 Inhofe Amendment to make English the national language of the United States.
+Inhofe chaired the U.S. Senate Committee on Environment and Public Works (EPW) and the Armed Services Committee.

 Family, early life, and education

-James Mountain Inhofe was born in Des Moines, Iowa on November 17, 1934, the son of Blanche (née Mountain) and Perry Dyson Inhofe.
-He moved with his family to Tulsa, Oklahoma after his father became president of the National Mutual Casualty company in August 1942.
+James Mountain Inhofe was born in Des Moines, Iowa, on November 17, 1934, the son of Blanche (née Mountain) and Perry Dyson Inhofe.
+He moved with his family to Tulsa, Oklahoma, after his father became president of the National Mutual Casualty company in August 1942.
 His father, Perry Inhofe, was educated at Duke University and worked as a lawyer, president of multiple insurance companies, and banker.
-In 1949 his company, Tri-State, was ordered by the National Labor Relations Board to cease discouraging union membership.
+In 1949, his company, Tri-State, was ordered by the National Labor Relations Board to cease discouraging union membership.
 His father was also active in the Tulsa Chamber of Commerce and YMCA; and he was the official sponsor of Miss Tulsa and Miss Oklahoma winner Louise O'Brien in 1950.
 His mother was a Tulsa socialite and hosted guests such as Johnston Murray.

-Inhofe's family had been involved in Oklahoma politics since the 1950's.
-His father, Perry Inhofe, had served on the executive committee for Democratic Governor Raymond D. Gary's successful 1954 campaign.
+Inhofe's family had been involved in Oklahoma politics since the 1950s.
+His father, Perry Inhofe, had served on the executive committee for Democratic governor Raymond D. Gary's successful 1954 campaign.
 In 1958, his brother, Perry Jr., ran an unsuccessful campaign for the Oklahoma House of Representatives as a Democrat.